Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Introduction

 \IEEEpubidadjcol

-Inspired by the powerful learning ability of deep neural networks in image representation \cite{DNN-C,DNN-S}, several network-based CS methods are proposed \cite{Icassp,Reconnet,Ldamp,Im-recon,ISTA}, which are significantly faster than the traditional CS reconstruction algorithms.
+Inspired by the powerful learning ability of deep neural networks in image representation \cite{DNN-C, galteri2019deep}, several network-based CS methods are proposed \cite{Reconnet,Ldamp,Im-recon,ISTA}, which are significantly faster than the hand-crafted CS reconstruction algorithms.
 Using a fully connected layer to mimic the CS sampling, the network models can jointly optimize the sampling matrix and the reconstruction process, improving the qualities of recovered images.
-Although the CS network models are carefully constructed to enhance learning capabilities, several specific models have to been trained with various sampling rates, ignoring the mutual relationships among them.
-Consequently, blocking artifacts still exist in the existing deep network methods \cite{Reconnet,Im-recon,ISTA}, especially when the employed sampling rates are very low.
+Although these network models are carefully constructed to enhance learning capabilities, a CS procedure has to be mapped by a specific model.
+As a result, when employed in block-based CS, they often fail to take into account the mutual relationships among blocks within an image, especially when multiple sampling rates are assigned to different blocks within an image.
+Blocking artifacts is then produced \cite{Reconnet,Im-recon,ISTA}.
 Moreover, most network-based image CS methods are trained as a black box, ignoring structural insight of CS reconstruction algorithms.
 Consequently, the reconstruction accuracy is decreased.

-In this paper, we propose a multi-channel deep learning architecture for casting BCS algorithm into a learning network.
-It can benefit from the speed and learning capacities of deep networks while retaining the advantages of the previous BCS algorithms.
-To facilitate description, we term the multi-channel deep architecture as BCS-Net, which consists of a channel-specific sampling network and a unified deep reconstruction network.
-The channel-specific architecture is specifically designed to handle block-based allocation of sensing resources.
-The blocks with various sampling rates can then be fed into the same deep reconstruction network to exploit inter-block correlation for removing blocking artifacts.
-We further divide the reconstruction network into a fixed number of residual layers, each of which corresponds to an iteration of the BCS algorithm.
-To enable training, a modified version of the famous DnCNN network designed in \cite{DnCNN} is used to replace the denoising operation in traditional BCS approach, which easily propagates gradients.
+In this paper, we propose a multi-channel deep learning structure for block-based image CS, termed as BCSnet, which consists of a channel-specific sampling network and a unified deep reconstruction network.
+The channel-specific structure is specifically designed to handle block-wise sampling rate allocation.
+The blocks with various sampling rates are then fed into the unified deep reconstruction network to exploit inter-block correlation.
+We further divide the reconstruction network into a fixed number of residual layers, with which the traditional hand-crafted BCS reconstruction algorithm can be casted into the learning network.
+The proposed BCSnet is then capable of benefiting from the speed and learning capacities of deep networks while retaining the advantages of the hand-designed BCS algorithm.
+To enable training, a modified version of the famous DnCNN network designed in \cite{DnCNN} is used to replace the traditional smoothing operation in the SPL approach, which easily propagates gradients, and fortunately offers improved performance.